gethugothemes/touchy-hugo/README.md

 $ git clone git@github.com:gethugothemes/touchy-hugo.git
 ```

-* Go to exampleSite dict and run hugo server
+* Go to exampleSite and run hugo server
 ```
-$ cd meghna-hugo/exampleSite/
+$ cd touchy-hugo/exampleSite/
 $ hugo server --themesDir ../..
 ```
 Or Check out [Full Documentation](https://docs.gethugothemes.com/touchy/?ref=github).

 <!-- reporting issue -->
 ## Reporting Issues
-We use GitHub Issues as the official bug tracker for the Meghna Template.
+We use GitHub Issues as the official bug tracker for the Touchy Template.
 Please Search [existing issues](https://github.com/gethugothemes/touchy-hugo/issues).
 It’s possible someone has already reported the same problem.
 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/gethugothemes/touchy-hugo/issues).

 <!-- support -->